Ronald Reagan: Taxation

 Reagan worked with the boll weevil Democrats to pass tax and budget legislation in a Congress led by Tip O'Neill, a liberal who strongly criticized Reaganomics.
 (Note: Despite their various disagreements, Reagan and O'Neill developed a friendship across party lines.
 O'Neill told Reagan that Republican opponents were friends "after six o'clock".
 Reagan would sometimes call O'Neill at any time and ask if it was after six o'clock to which O'Neill would invariably respond, "Absolutely, Mr. President".)
 He lifted federal oil and gasoline price controls on January 28, 1981, and in August, he signed the Economic Recovery Tax Act of 1981 to dramatically lower federal income tax rates and require exemptions and brackets to be indexed for inflation starting in 1985.
 Amid growing concerns about the mounting federal debt, Reagan signed the Tax Equity and Fiscal Responsibility Act of 1982, one of the eleven times Reagan raised taxes.
 The bill doubled the federal cigarette tax, rescinded a portion of the corporate tax cuts from the 1981 tax bill, and according to Paul Krugman, "a third of the 1981 cut" overall.
 Many of his supporters condemned the bill, but Reagan defended his preservation of cuts on individual income tax rates.
 By 1983, the amount of federal tax had fallen for all or most taxpayers, with taxes for higher-income people decreasing the most.

 The Tax Reform Act of 1986 reduced the number of tax brackets and top tax rate, and almost doubled personal exemptions.

-To Reagan, the tax cuts would not have increased the deficit as long as there was enough economic growth and spending cuts.
+Reagan believed the tax cuts would not have increased the deficit as long as there was enough economic growth and spending cuts.
 His policies proposed that economic growth would occur when the tax cuts spurred investments.
 This theoretical relationship has been illustrated by some with the controversial Laffer curve.
 Critics labeled this "trickle-down economics", the belief that tax policies that benefit the wealthy will spread to the poor.
 Milton Friedman and Robert Mundell argued that these policies invigorated America's economy and contributed to the economic boom of the 1990s.